lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     :class: info

-    To generate smaller dump files, use the compressed xtc format.
-You can do it by commenting the mydmp line and by uncommenting both the write_dump and myxtc lines.
-Note that xtc files are compressed, and not readable by humans, contrarily to the LAMMPS native format lammpstrj.
+    To generate smaller dump files, use the compressed *xtc* format.
+You can do it by commenting the mydmp line and by uncommenting both the *write_dump* and *myxtc* lines.
+Note that *xtc* files are compressed, and not readable by humans, contrarily to the LAMMPS native format *lammpstrj*.

 ..  container:: justify